ircv3/ircv3-specifications/core/capability-negotiation.md

 features (just as it would do if a client sent the `303` version number).
 However, if the server also supported a `306` feature, it whould NOT enable this feature for the client.

-A client MAY negotiate a higher CAP version at any time, but MAY NOT downgrade their CAP version.
-Servers MUST store only the highest requested capability negotiation version requested by the client.
+If a client sends a higher CAP version at any time, the server MUST store the higher version.
+If a client sends a lower CAP version (or omits the version number entirely), servers SHOULD return a `CAP LS` reply consistent with the request's version, but keep storing the original (higher) version.

 Example:

     Client: CAP LS 302
     Server: CAP * LS :multi-prefix sasl=PLAIN,EXTERNAL
     Client: CAP LS
-    Server: CAP * LS :multi-prefix sasl=PLAIN,EXTERNAL
+    Server: CAP * LS :multi-prefix sasl
+    ... server should continue considering the client to support CAP LS version 302 ...

 Example with a server supporting only `302` versioned features: